The Lenox Hotel

-The Lenox Hotel is a hotel in Boston, Massachusetts, USA.
+The Lenox Hotel is a hotel in Boston, Massachusetts.
 It is located at the corner of Boylston and Exeter Streets; one block from Newbury Street, Copley Square, and the Prudential Tower.
 In addition, the Lenox sits next to the Boston Public Library.

 The Lenox is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.

 History

-The Lenox Hotel was built in 1900 by the owner of New York's Waldorf-Astoria, Lucias Boomer, at a cost of $1.1 million.
+The Lenox Hotel was built in 1900 by Lucias Boomer, the owner of New York's Waldorf Astoria, at a cost of $1.1 million.
 At eleven stories high, it once stood as the tallest building in Boston.
 The outside was constructed of white and red terra cotta bricks and the inside of the hotel was luxuriously appointed.
-The hotel is named after the family of Lady Sarah Lennox, wife of King George III, who ruled before and during the American Revolution.
+The hotel is named after the family of Lady Sarah Lennox, a courtier of King George III, who ruled before and during the American Revolution.
 The Lenox was host to many celebrities, including Enrico Caruso, who arrived at The Lenox in his own private railroad car.
 The area next to The Lenox was a railroad station until the 1960s, allowing affluent guests to pull their railroad cars up to the hotel and walk right in.
 Judy Garland, who made The Lenox her home for three months in 1965, currently has one of the hotel's suites named in her honor.
 In 1963, the Saunders family acquired the hotel, and Roger Saunders was brought on as the general manager.

 The Lenox Hotel is located less than a block from the finish line of the Boston Marathon, held every year in April.